kjj6198/stop-covid19-fukuoka/README.md

 This application is built on top of `svelte`.
 Keep in mind this is intended that I didn't introduce bunch of library because I want to save network traffic and make user open this application as soon as possible.

+## Contributuers

+## LICENSE

+MIT

+While it's always welcomed to fork and create your own version, please link back to [original website](https://fukuokacovid.info) and expose my name *Kalan* on your repository, website.